Singh050/Singh050/README.md

 💡 **Fun Fact**

-I enjoy solving **cybersecurity puzzles** and building machine learning models to uncover insights.
+I enjoy solving **cybersecurity puzzles** and building machine-learning models to uncover insights.
 Whether it's analyzing datasets or tackling CTF challenges, I love exploring new tools and techniques to stay ahead in this dynamic field.